zowe/docs-site/docs/extend/extend-apiml/onboard-overview.md

 # Onboarding Overview

+## What can you expect from this guide

+This guide will show how to onboard [sample service](#sample-service) into Zowe.
+There are various ways how to achieve this, depending on the language your service might be written in, or the choice of framework.
+The intent of this guide is to demonstrate various approaches you can take and explain the process in detail.
+At the end of the guide, you will:
+- have the [sample service](#sample-service) onboarded in Zowe
+- be able to select and apply appropriate method for your service

 ## Overview of APIs

 Before identifying the API you want to expose in the Zowe&trade; API Mediation Layer, it is useful to consider the structure of APIs.
 An application programming interface (API) is a set of rules that allow programs to talk to each other.
 A developer creates an API on a server and allows a client to talk to the API.
 Representational State Transfer (REST) determines the look of an API and is a set of rules that developers follow when creating an API.
 One of these rules states that a user should be able to get a piece of data (resource) through URL endpoints using HTTP.
 These resources are usually represented in the form of JSON or XML documents.
 The preferred documentation type in Zowe&trade; is in JSON format.